Kaidine/Mechwarrior-Joystick-Guide/mechwarrior 2/mercenaries/setup instructions.md

+# Mercenaries

-WIP - check out the 31st century combat guide for now!
+The joystick setup process for Mercenaries is identical to the one for 31st century combat.
+See that guide for details.